arkaik/MatriculaFIB/README.md

 MatriculaFIB
 ============
-Chrome extension to make things easier for UPC-FIB students during the course enrollment days.
+Firefox extension, based on the Chrome original extension,  to make things easier for UPC-FIB students during the course enrollment days.

 ----
 ### Requirements